Updated on 20 August 2017

 Paris may be one of the top tourist destinations in the world, however there are plenty of lesser known sights to explore.
-I used to live there and often get asked for my recommendations, so I’m sharing a list of 5 unmissable hidden gems in Paris and some nearby restaurants with you.
+I used to live there and often get asked for my recommendations, so we’re sharing a list of 5 unmissable hidden gems in Paris and some nearby restaurants with you.

-1 – Palais Royal Gardens
+1 – Hidden Gems in Paris – Palais Royal Gardens

 The Palais Royal is a palace located near the Louvre, with gardens that are a real sanctuary on a Summer’s day.